top of page

 To ensure your clinic time is used effectively, here is some information to help your visit with us run smoothly.

-• Once we process your referral, you will receive a link to register with our secure email communication and online booking program called Pomelo.
+- Once we process your referral, you will receive a link to register with our secure email communication platform Pomelo Telus Health.
 If you already use Pomelo for another office, please ensure to use a NEW email when signing up for pomelo with our office.
-This is necessary for you to be able to return online questionnaires and for online booking of follow up visits.
+This is necessary for you to be able to complete online questionnaires and receive summary messages and handouts from our team.
 If you only have one email and are already registered on Pomelo with another office, please let our clinic know which other office you are registered with.
 We can have Pomelo merge accounts and then when you login in there will be a dropdown to choose which clinic you want to access.

 What you can leave at home or in your vehicle